H1B Extension – Bay Area Immigration in California

 This means that the first stage of the case must be filed at least 365 days prior to the start date requested in the H1B extension, which demands more time beyond the regular maximum of six years.
 Typically, the initial step in an employment-based green card case is the PERM labor certification.
 In circumstances where a labor certification is not required, the I-140 petition is the initial step toward eligibility for these extensions.

 The general rule that permits H1B extensions in three-year increments beyond the statutory six-year restriction is quite simple.
 To qualify, the H1B petitioner must demonstrate that the beneficiary has an approved I-140 petition and that an immigrant visa number is not immediately available per Chart A of the Department of State’s visa bulletin.

 As stated previously, if a person’s priority date is current, he or she is ineligible for H1B extensions in three-year increments based on authorized I-140 petition.
 However, the individual may be entitled to renew his or her H1B status in one-year increments.

-If the one-year term is interrupted by retrogression, it will begin again when the priority date becomes current on Chart A. In addition, even if the H1B worker fails to apply for a green card during the one continuous year of the priority date being current, the H1B worker may request that U.S. Citizenship and Immigration Services (USCIS) grant a one-year extension based on extenuating circumstances.
-If the H1B employee has relocated to a different employer than the I-140 petitioner, it may be conceivable to argue that a one-year extension should still be granted.
+If the one-year term is interrupted by retrogression, it will begin again.
+When the priority date becomes current on Chart A. In addition, even if the H1B worker fails to apply for a green card during the one continuous year of the priority date being current.
+The H1B worker may request that U.S. Citizenship and Immigration Services (USCIS) grant a one-year extension based on extenuating circumstances.
+If the H1B employee has relocated to a different employer than the I-140 petitioner.
+It may conceivable to argue that a one-year extension should still be granted.

 We at Bay Area Immigration Services have acquired the experience and expertise in handling H1B extension cases over the years.
 Contact us and get your case assessed!